Can You Get Deported for a DUI or Crime?

 Call 844 325-1444 for a Free confidential case review.
 It is critical to quickly evaluate both immigration and criminal defense strategies for best results.

-DUI and Immigration Consequences: Can You Get Deported for DUI?
+DUI and Immigration Consequences: Can You Get Deported for DUI or DWI?

 The short answer has historically been no if you are lawfully in the US.
 In the 2004 US Supreme Court Leocal v.
 Ashcroft case, the court determined that a DUI is not a “crime of violence” and, therefore not an aggravated felony.
 The Court also ruled that a crime of violence includes “a higher degree of intent than negligent or merely accidental conduct.”
 Therefore, a DUI conviction has generally not been a crime for which a legal alien has been deported for.